netchex/reference-architectures/docs/hybrid-networking/index.md

 ms.author: mwasson

 ---
-Many organizations have an existing on-premises infrastructure that they wish to integrate with Azure.
-This enables organizations to migrate existing applications to the cloud, and also to take advantage of the scalability, availability, security, and other enterprise features that Azure offers for new applications.
-The key part of this scenario is understanding how to establish a secure and robust network connection between your organization and Azure.
+Many organizations wish to integrate an existing on-premises infrastructure with Azure.
+A key part of this scenario is to establish a secure and robust network connection between the on-premises network and Azure.

 The patterns &amp; practices group has created a set of reference architectures to address these scenarios.